andre96ac/Inde-ts-models-generator/README.md

     }
 ```

- and this is an example containing the default data
+ and this is an example containing the default config.
+You can supply all, or only some properties; the others will get values below:
 ```json
 {
     "initProperties": true,